-The Massachusetts court system is one of the oldest in the country, and Massachusetts court records date back to the 17th century.
-The court system is made up of three main divisions; the Supreme Judicial Court, the Appeals Court, and Trial Courts.
-Massachusetts has seven Trial Court types and they are District Courts, Superior Courts, Municipal Courts, Juvenile Courts, Probate and Family Courts, Land Courts and Housing Courts.
+The MA court system is one of the oldest in the country, and Massachusetts court records date back to the 17th century.
+The court system is made up of three main divisions; the Massachusetts Supreme Judicial Court (SJC), the Appeals Court, and Trial Courts.
+The Old Colony State has seven Trial Court types and they are District, Superior, and Municipal Courts, Juvenile Courts, Probate and Family Courts, Land Courts and Housing Courts.
 All cases originate in one of the seven Trial Court divisions based on geographical jurisdiction and type of case.
 The state has a total of 168 courts which are listed on the Mass.gov website and are searchable.

-Massachusetts processes roughly 235,000 criminal cases each year.
-More serious cases are resolved by the Superior Court, and sentences can be more than 2.5 years.
-District Courts handle less severe criminal cases.
-During 2018, Massachusetts handled 846,833 total cases across all their courts.
+This state processes roughly 235,000 criminal cases each year.
+More serious cases are resolved by the Superior judges, and sentences can be more than 2.5 years.
+District Courts handle less severe cases.
+During 2018, MA handled 846,833 total cases across all their courts.
 Of that total, 303,026 were for criminal proceedings, 74,982 were for civil cases, and 224,170 were for special civil cases, and only 468 were for appeals.

 Although most court documents processed in Massachusetts are available to the general public, some information is hidden, and some records remain private.
-Many court records are available through the Public Access to Court Electronic Records (PACER) system.
+Many court dockets are available through the United State Public Access to Court Electronic Records (PACER) system.
 Personal information such as tax ID, social security number, date of birth, minor’s information, financial data, and home addresses are removed.
-Certain types of cases such as juvenile criminal cases, custody battles, criminal cases where witnesses need to be protected, along with sealed and expunged records are also hidden from public view.
+Certain types of cases or case information such as juvenile criminal cases, custody battles, cases where witnesses need to be protected, along with sealed and expunged records are also hidden from public view.
 In any case, where a victim needs protection, those cases will also be sealed.
 Massachusetts has an extensive law library available to attorneys.

-Filing court information in Massachusetts has become an online process in most cases.
+Filing court information in the Commonwealth of Massachusetts has become an online process in most cases.
 Users must set up an account with eFileMA and then they can begin using the system to file documents, forms, briefs and motions.
 Filing electronically is not mandatory, but the state strongly recommends it.
 Plaintiffs and defendants can file online and so can their attorneys.
 The entire paperwork system has been automated to be more efficient and immediate.
-Massachusetts uses Tyler Technologies as their filing vendor.
+This state uses Tyler Technologies as their filing vendor.
 There are fees involved for civil cases, and most users will pay $7 per upload of up to 35MB.
-Once a user signs up for e-filing, all correspondence will be electronic including email notifications.
+Once a user signs up for e-filing, all general court correspondence will be electronic including email notifications.

-Want to search for Massachusetts court records quickly and easily?
+Want to search for MA court records quickly and easily?
 Try Infotracer’s search tool to access thousands of court cases in Massachusetts, including those from Middlesex County, Worcester County, Essex County, and Suffolk County.
-Thanks to the Massachusetts Public Records Law, citizens have the right to review almost all criminal court records, civil cases, divorce, and other family matter records, bankruptcies and more!
+Thanks to the MA Public Records Law, citizens have the right to review almost all criminal court records, civil cases, divorce, and other family matter records, bankruptcies and more!

 You may conduct a court records search privately without needing permission or even a reason.
-All court records in Massachusetts will be available except those that have been made confidential by court-order or the law.
+All court records in this state will be available except those that have been made confidential by court-order or the law.

 Try Infotracer today to get instant free access to Massachusetts court records from all types of courts in the state.
-Using just a simple Massachusetts state court search by name, you can review court cases online from Massachusetts district courts, superior courts, municipal courts, probate courts, family courts, land courts, and housing courts.
+Using just a simple MA state court search by name, you can review court cases online from MA district courts, superior courts, municipal courts, probate courts, family courts, land courts, and housing courts.

 In 2012, the Massachusetts courts received 236,997 filings.
 In 2016, the number of filings increased by 186.5% and counted 679,042 filings.